cguenther0929/hygrometer_esp32_c3/README.md

 * v1.0.1 -- The battery capacity can now be dynamically changed via the console interface.

 * v1.0.2 -- The debugging level in the email sending routine has been modified to zero to define no debugging (the value was one, which provided basic-level debugging).
 The impetus behind this was to conserve more battery power.
 The SW version string has been updated to match this tag.

+* v1.0.3 -- Negative numbers for RH offset are accepted.
+The SW version string has been updated to match this tag.